SPIRITUAL SPHERES

 of mine, but his--his face haunted me.
 I cast that aside.
 I

 saw some squalid houses; I thought I might renovate them.
-As I approached
+As I

 them I found them inhabited by persons whom I had not benefited.